jonlpersson/ed-latimore/site/_posts/2022-11-29-important-quotes-and-big-ideas-from-george-orwell-s-1984.md

 ## Quotes about control of information

 "The party told you to reject the evidence of your eyes and ears.
 It was their final, most essential command."
-"And if all others accepted the lie which the Party imposed--if all records told the same tale--then the lie passed into history and became truth."
+"And if all others accepted the lie which the Party imposed–if all records told the same tale–then the lie passed into history and became truth."

 ---